eludi/arcamini/arcamini_api.md

 ### callback function draw
 Called to render a frame after update
 #### Parameters:
-- {gfx} gfx
+- {gfx} gfx - the graphics context to call draw functions on

 ### callback function unload
-Called before the script is unloaded after exiting the main loop
+Called before the script is unloaded after exiting the main loop.
+The main loop can be exited by returning false from update(), by closing the application window, or by pressing buttons 6 and 7 together.

 ## module window